Stephen Blackburn, Sophie Jerram, and Andy Lowe have joined the Wellington City Council whānau as the new managers of the Creative Capital team.

 Andy has a varied background.

 He’s studied languages and the arts, automotive engineering, Māori immersion, and Bill Manhire’s original composition writing course.
-Andy completed his trade certificate in automotive engineering in Wellington, the only female to qualify in 1993.
+Andy completed his trade certificate in automotive engineering in Wellington.

-Andy is a trans man, an artist, a mechanic, and many other things.
-He transitioned from FTM 22 years ago during his 24 years working at Te Papa, where his roles included model maker, exhibition installer, project coordinator, and working on touring exhibitions as exhibition manager.
+Andy is an artist, a mechanic, and many other things.
+He worked at Te Papa for 24 years, where his roles included model maker, exhibition installer, project coordinator, and working on touring exhibitions as exhibition manager.
 He has travelled 20m whale skeletons around the world, and 4-tonne bronze bulls on full-scale bronze pianos up the grand canal to Venice.

 Andy moved to the Waikato museum as exhibitions manager and acting Director while leasing a bach on Eva Rickard's land in Whaingaroa-Raglan.
 Andy and his partner of 25 years, Aroha Clarke (Ngati Ruanui, Te Atiawa, Ngati Maniapoto) have two boys, Tahunuiarangi and Aniwaniwa, whose first language is te reo Māori.
 They started at Eva's kohanga as babies.